 You know the adage: if you keep doing the same thing over and over again, you can’t expect a different result.
 Yet, many contractors continue to do just that.
 They use the same old networks and methods to recruit drivers, just to watch them turn over at astronomical rates.

 Over the past few years, the construction industry has adopted new methods and technology to address driver recruitment.
-In this article, you’ll learn about where to find the best drivers, how to get their attention, and finally how to keep them for the long term.
+In this article, you’ll learn about where and how to find the best truck drivers to hire, how to find the best drivers, how to get their attention, and finally how to keep them for the long term.